PV-Lab/BayesMC/README.md

 # How to run and save results

 The code runs from **run.py** and saves all results from the current run in a subfolder with a time stamp inside the **Results** folder.
+All data is aved and graphs corner plot are generated automatically.
 During every run the following files/folders are generated in a :
 1. "**_timestamp__simname_**_trained_model.h5" stores the weights and biases trained NN model.
 2. "**_timestamp__simname_**_train_test.h5" stores the data used for training and testing the NN netwrok.